jabbson/resume-api/README.md

 **HOW TO USE:**
 --
+- Fork the repository to have your own copy of the code
+- Provision the [service account](https://cloud.google.com/iam/docs/service-accounts-create) in your GCP project
-- Set the secret (`GCP_SERVICE_ACCOUNT`) with the content of the [service account](https://cloud.google.com/iam/docs/service-accounts-create) json key
+- Set the github secret (`GCP_SERVICE_ACCOUNT`) with the content of the service account json key
-- Set the following variables:
+- Set the following github variables:
   - (`CLOUD_FUNCTION_NAME`): name of the Cloud Function to create
   - (`GCS_BUCKET_NAME`): name of the Cloud Storage bucket to create
   - (`GCS_FILE_NAME`): name of the file to save to the bucket